krzysztofzablocki/Sourcery/guides/Writing templates.md

 Sourcery supports templates written in Stencil, Swift and even JavaScript.

-Dicsovered types can be accessed in templates via `type` variable of `TypeReflectionBox` type.
-For example you can access all classes using `types.classes`.
+Dicsovered types can be accessed in templates via global context with following properties:

+ - `types: Types` - access collections of types, i.e. `types.implementing.AutoCoding`.
+See [Types](Classes/Types.html).
+ - `type: [String: Type]` - access types by their names, i.e. `type.MyType`
+ - `arguments: [String: NSObject]` - access additional parameters passed with `--args` command line flag or set in `.sourcery.yml` file

 > Tip: Make sure you leverage Sourcery built-in daemon to make writing templates a pleasure: you can open template side-by-side with generated code and see it change live.